virtual-uterus/uSMC-conversion/README.md

 ```
 **Note:** the **-p** and **-m** flags of the [***PNP-comp.py***](#pnp) script can now be used.

 Use the [***param-sweep.py***](#sweep) script to run the parameter sweeps for all four parameters.
-The ranges provided here compute 20 simulations for each parameter at each stage using the RMSE metric:
+The ranges provided here compute 20 simulations for each parameter at each stage comparing to the default non-pregnant output using the RMSE metric:
 ```
-$ python3 param-sweep.py gcal rmse sweep 0.17 0.6 20
+$ python3 param-sweep.py gcal rmse Roesler sweep 0.17 0.6 20
-$ python3 param-sweep.py gna rmse sweep 0.014 0.0625 20
+$ python3 param-sweep.py gna rmse Roesler sweep 0.014 0.0625 20
-$ python3 param-sweep.py gkca rmse sweep 2.0 3.0 20
+$ python3 param-sweep.py gkca rmse Roesler sweep 2.0 3.0 20
-$ python3 param-sweep.py gkv43 rmse sweep 1.2 2.6 20
+$ python3 param-sweep.py gkv43 rmse Roesler sweep 1.2 2.6 20
 ```
 **Note:** the plot sub-command of the [***param-sweep.py***](#sweep) script can now be used.